LandRegistry/digital-street-3d-api/README.md

 |**GET** /health|Returns some basic information about the app (JSON)|
 |**GET** /health/cascade/\<depth\>|Returns the app's health information as above but also the health information of any database and HTTP dependencies, down to the specified depth (JSON)|

-## Requirements management

-The only (non-test related) requirements that should be changed by hand are those in `requirements.in`.
-They are the top -level requirements that are directly used by the application.
-When one of these is updated, the tool `pip-compile` should be used to generate a full requirements.txt that contains all sub-dependencies, pinned to whatever version is available at the time.
-Both files should be in source control.
-See [TechDocs](http://techdocs.dev.ctp.local/index.php/Requirements_management) for further explanation.

 ## Quick start

 ### Docker